Arminismus/Notes/RL/Value Iteration.md

-Value iteration is an algorithm where one uses the [[Bellman Equation]] to update the **state-value** of each and every state.

-Then, when in that state, we use the [[Bellman Optimality Equation]], which chooses the action that gives the highest reward in the update for the value, which are the values that the optimal policy.
+We use the [[Bellman Optimality Equation]], to learn the optimal value function directly, instead of using [[Policy Iteration|policy iteration]] which uses a particular policy to learn its values, and then use that lear